cyberbotics/webots/docs/guide/tutorial-7-your-first-proto.md

 > **Hands-on #3**: Open the `4_wheels_robot.wbt` world in Webots and add the `FourWheelsRobot` node (that you just defined).
 The node is located in `PROTO nodes (Project) / FourWheelsRobot (Robot)`.

-A second 4 wheels robot should have been added at the exact same location than the already existing one.
+A second 4 wheels robot should have been added at the exact same location as the already existing one.

 ### Adding Fields